Kenneth Calman: Career

 Calman was a member of the Nuffield Council on Bioethics from 2000 to 2008.
 He chaired its inquiry on the Ethics of research related to healthcare in developing countries from 2000 to 2002, and was a member of the Working Party on Public health from 2006 to 2007.
 In 2004, he was appointed to the Scottish Science Advisory Council (SSAC).

 On 23 January 2006, it was announced that Calman had been elected Chancellor of the University of Glasgow by the General Council of the university, taking around 60 per cent of the vote against opponent Professor Sir Neil MacCormick, a former MEP, jurist and son of John MacCormick, former Rector of the university.
 In 2007, he gave the Stanley Nisbet Lecture on "The Role of the University in the 21st Century".
 He was Chancellor for fourteen years and retired in June 2020 at the age of 78.

 In 1980, he set up a charity, Tak Tent, which is derived from a Scots phrase meaning "Take Care"; it would later be known as "Cancer Support Scotland".
 Calman was chair of the Board of Trustees of the National Trust for Scotland from 2010 to 2015.
+On leaving that position, he was gifted a sundial which was installed at Brodick Castle.
 On 1 October 2016, he took up the position of chair of the Board of National Library of Scotland.

 He was involved with writing and editing multiple works, with more than 15 books published, mainly on medical topics.
 He had many papers published on medicine, health and science.
 His first book was published in 1971, a pocketbook for doctors called Basic Skills for Surgical Housemen.
 In 1978, with John Paul, he wrote An Introduction to Cancer Medicine, which was aimed at undergraduates.
 A collection of his essays, The Potential for Health, was published in 1998.
 A Study of Story Telling, Humour and Learning in Medicine: H M Queen Mother Fellowship, Eighth Lecture was published in 2001.
 His memoir It Started in a Cupboard was published in 2019.